We believe in Alabama’s children. All of them. Every child has a fundamental right to a quality school.

 Our mission is to support the growth of excellent public charter schools in Alabama to ensure that every child has access to a quality public education.

 At New Schools for Alabama, we believe every child has a fundamental right to attend a quality school offering a safe, supportive, and academically-challenging environment.
-Unfortunately, abundant evidence shows that most low-income and minority children in Alabama today do not have access to such a school.
+Unfortunately, abundant evidence shows that far too many students in Alabama today do not have access to such a school, especially students of color and students in low socioeconomic communities.

 New Schools for Alabama was established to rectify this injustice.
 We will do so in an inclusive, collaborative manner, by recruiting high-caliber leaders to establish new schools in underserved communities and by fostering a policy environment that supports the growth of excellent charter schools in high-need areas throughout the state.
 We are a 501(c)3 nonprofit, public charity organization created to serve kids in Alabama.